emmeowzing/astronautcount/README.md

 Astronaut Twitter Bot
 ---------------------

-This is the repository for the astronaut Twitter Bot.
+This is the repository for [@astronautcount](https://twitter.com/astronautcount), the astronaut count twitter bot.